January 12, 2017

-First-of-its-kind study examines cosmetic outcomes for older breast
+First-of-its-kind study examines cosmetic outcomes for older breast cancer patients

 In the first study evaluating patient-reported cosmetic outcomes in older women with breast cancer, MD Anderson researchers found that less radiation was associated with improved cosmetic satisfaction long-term.
 However, reduced radiation was also associated with a slightly increased risk of disease recurrence.